ZKAW/VerifyMail/README.md

 VerifyMail is a python script to check if one or more emails are valid The script has the fonctionality to create email lists.

+DISCLAIMER: This is only for testing purposes and can only be used where strict consent has been given.
+Using this for illegal purposes are not allowed.

 By: **ZKAW**